courtneyjkeeler/grex-telescope.github.io/docs/index.md

-# The Galactic Radio Explorer Telescope
+# The Global Radio Explorer Telescope

-Welcome to the documentation for the Galactic Radio Explorer Telescope!
+Welcome to the documentation for the Global Radio Explorer Telescope!
 In the tabs above, you'll find the documentation for the hardware and software architectures as well as guides for construction and setup.